 Mr. John J. Gochnour is the brother-in-law of Mr. Daniel H Walker.
-Mr. Gochnour has served as our Chief Operating Officer since October 1, 2019.
+Mr. Gochnour has previously served as our Chief Operating Officer since October 1, 2019 and has served our President since August 1, 2022.
 See "Executive Officers" and "Executive Compensation" for further information regarding Mr. Gochnour.

-Dr. Derrel V. Walker is the brother of Mr. Daniel H Walker.
+Dr. Derrel V. Walker is the brother of Mr. Daniel H. Walker.
 Dr. Walker serves as a Medical Director for our home health and hospice agency based in Boise, Idaho, and for Finding Home Medical Services, a wholly-owned subsidiary of Pennant that offers comprehensive mobile medical services to patients across the continuum of care settings.
-During the year ended December 31, 2021, Dr. Walker earned total compensation of \$275,000.
+During the year ended December 31, 2022, Dr. Walker earned total compensation of \$215,625.